felixnyamweya/wpsso-schema-json-ld/readme.txt

 == Upgrade Notice ==

-= 1.32.0-dev.1 =
+= 1.32.0 =

-(2018/09/24) Added a new "Summary of Claims Reviewed" option in the Document SSO metabox for the Schema ClaimReview type.
+(2018/09/26) Added a new "Summary of Claims Reviewed" option in the Document SSO metabox for the Schema ClaimReview type.

-= 1.31.1 =

-(2018/09/23) Removes duplicate JSON-LD scripts from the post content that have been added to the Schema CreativeWork markup under the "hasPart" or "mentions" property.